 Are you going on a trip to Canada?
 Maybe looking for things to do in Vancouver?
 This bustling west coast city has a lot to offer, so I thought I’d share 10 of my favourites things with you!

-Stanley Park is incredibly beautiful 405-hectare park in downtown Vancouver.
+Stanley Park is an incredibly beautiful 405-hectare park in downtown Vancouver.
 It is classified as a tourist attraction, but I really don’t think it should be.
 Strolling around this park took me away from the hustle and bustle of the busy city centre and left me feeling calm, relaxed and recharged!

 Capilano Suspension Bridge